CIERA-Transients/POTPyRI/README.md

+# POTPyRI: Pipeline for Optical/infrared Telescopes in Python for Reducing Images
-# Data reduction pipeline for imaging from large aperture telescopes
+Data reduction pipeline for imaging from large aperture telescopes

 ## Usage
 If you use this code, please reference Paterson et al. 2022 (in prep.)